Keeping your credit history file squeaky clean is good practice for anyone who might need to borrow money in the future.

 Breaking down the cost of heartache: divorce and the over 60s

-For a monthly fee, credit reference agencies like Experian will allow you unlimited access to your credit report and will monitor it so that you are alerted when there are certain changes to your credit report with them.
+For a monthly fee, credit reference agencies like Experian and Equifax will allow you unlimited access to your credit report, and will monitor it so you're alerted when there are changes to your report.